plone/training/mastering-plone/anatomy.rst

 * Zope 3 was originally intended as a rewrite of Zope from the ground up.
 * Plone uses parts of it provided by the `Zope Toolkit (ZTK) <https://zopetoolkit.readthedocs.io/en/latest/>`_.
+* The name was very unfortunate since it was in no way compatible with Zope 2

 .. only:: not presentation